Jun P. Espina 4 min read

 Our spiritual blindness is self-made, for our conscience serves as our spiritual eye—the lamp of God in man.
 (Prov.
 20:27) The apostle Paul wrote: “I am telling the truth in Christ, I am not lying, my conscience testifies with me…” (Rom.
 9:1)

 Observe the following verses which prove man’s capability to REJECT God:

 What does God want?
 He desires no one to perish in hell, but “you were unwilling.”
-In John chapter five, Christ broadened His “you-are-unwilling” doctrine.
+Christ expanded His “you-are-unwilling” doctrine in John chapter five.
 Read these two verses: “You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me; and you are unwilling to come to Me so that you may have life.”
 (John 5:39-40)